 |

-your book.
-Even though I have not quite finished the first reading
+I have received your book.
+Even though I have not quite finished

 truly inspirational book.